Azure/terraform-azure-avm-res-appconfiguration-configurationstore/README.md

 ### <a name="input_sku"></a> [sku](#input\_sku)

 Description: The SKU of the resource.
 Valid values are free, standard, and premium.
+Set `soft_delete_retention_days` to `null` for free sku.

 Type: `string`